Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

-The response to indicator~$\indi{2}$ shows a behavior opposite to the one of other responses at smaller $\tau$ in case of interchange Herne and motorway A3, see \fig{fig:generic_shape}(b) and (c).
-Instead of finding local minima for velocity and flow response, and local maxima for density response, respectively, the responses to indicator~$\indi{2}$ exhibit local maxima in case of velocity and flow, and local minima in case of density.
-This opposite behavior is a result of positive increments $\Delta x_i(t,\tau)$ in Eq.~\eqref{eq22_1} and represents vehicles accelerating during the congestion phase, increasing the flow and lowering the local density.
-Consequently, the correlations between the three observables remain, but here they express themselves in the opposite case.
-However, the results depicted in \fig{fig:generic_shape} indicate a difference between the phases of congestion occurring at interchange Breitscheid and the ones occurring at interchange Herne and on motorway A3.
+The response to indicator~$\indi{2}$ contrasts with the other responses at smaller~$\tau$ in the case of interchange Herne and motorway A3, as illustrated in \fig{fig:generic_shape}(b)~and~(c).
+Opposed to the expected behavior, the responses to indicator~$\indi{2}$ do not reach local minima for velocity and flow, nor do they reach local maxima for density.
+Instead, the responses exhibit local maxima for velocity and flow, and local minima for density.
+This is due to the presence of positive increments~$\Delta x_i(t,\tau)$ in Eq.~\eqref{eq22_1}.
+It represents vehicles accelerating during the congestion phase, which increases flow and reduces local density.
+Consequently, the correlations between the three observables remain, but appear in an opposite manner.
+However, the results depicted in \fig{fig:generic_shape} indicate a difference between the phases of congestion occurring at interchange Breitscheid and those occurring at interchange Herne and on motorway A3.
 Besides the acceleration phase captured by~$\indi{2}$, we find a similar case in the flow response for~$\indi{0}$ at interchange Breitscheid in \fig{fig:generic_shape}(c).
-A few minutes after the minimum, the response to~$\indi{0}$ transitions into a local maximum indicating vehicle acceleration out of the congested traffic.
-Unfortunately, this only manifests in the flow response and not in velocity or density responses to~$\indi{0}$.
-Although no distinct local maxima occur, there is an increasing course in both responses.
+A few minutes after the minimum, the response to~$\indi{0}$ propagates into a local maximum, indicating that vehicles are accelerating out of the traffic jam.
+Unfortunately, this only manifests in the flow response but not in the velocity or density responses to~$\indi{0}$.
+Although there are no distinct local maxima, there is an increasing trend in both responses.
 Overall, response functions are capable of capturing acceleration phases during congestion, which is an important finding.
-It can be considered as another foundation for their capability as a tool to study traffic dynamics, especially due to the fact that one is able to identify differences in congestion phases.
-In addition, it further demonstrates the importance of choosing several indicators in terms of velocity ranges.